beve-org/beve/README.md

 ## Objects

 Specification (e.g. compile time) known keys are sent as 32bit hashes conforming to the [Murmur3](https://en.wikipedia.org/wiki/MurmurHash) algorithm.
-The seed must always be zero (0) and collisions are invalid.
+The seed must always be thirty-one (31) and collisions are invalid.
 It is up to the user to ensure that no two keys will generate the same hash.

 Layout: `size_header | key0_hash | value0 | ... keyN_hash | valueN`